 Toys are not permitted at school.
+Toys include anything that becomes a distraction to learning.

 Students are not permitted to bring electronic devices for use in school.
 Some of these may include: Game systems, CD players, iPods, MP3 players, tablets, cell phones and similar devices, or RC cars.
 Exceptions to this rule are: special occasions such as a school play or party, when a device may be required to supply music or sound effects; or on field trips, during which your child may bring some form of entertainment for the bus ride, or by permission of the instructor for after school programs.
 Students may use personal music devices and/or game systems with headphones and reasonable volume on the bus ride to and from school.
 Students are not allowed to bring laser pointers to school under any circumstances.
 Students who do so and who behave with reckless disregard for the safety of others shall be disciplined.